thinlh07/Bank-Churn-Analysis/README.md

 **4. Balance with Exited Variable:** Churned customers have account balances primarily ranging from 40k to 130k, while retained customers show more variation and lower concentration in balances, at zero.\
 ![image](https://github.com/user-attachments/assets/fbf53cb3-4bb5-41d6-83f5-ad1b7ec4fff1)

-    _Key Insight:_ Surprisingly, churned customers with medium to high balances are exiting, which might suggest dissatisfaction with the products or services offered.

 **5. Estimated Salary with Exited Variable:** No significant difference in salary distribution between churned and retained customers, with both groups concentrated around 50k to 100k.
 ![image](https://github.com/user-attachments/assets/aebba98f-b1ba-4a9d-9941-601dbfc894cc)